-This type of paint will hold up well against sun and salt water damage.
+This type of paint will hold up well against sun and saltwater damage.
 Apply two coats of topcoat, again allowing each one to dry completely between applications.
-With proper preparation and using the right type of paints, you can give your aluminum boat a fresh coat of paint that will last for years to come!
+With proper preparation and using the right type of paint, you can give your aluminum boat a fresh coat of paint that will last for years to come!

 How Do I Prepare the Surface of My Aluminum Boat for Painting